Tacony–Palmyra Bridge

 Owned and maintained by the Burlington County Bridge Commission of New Jersey, the bridge has a $4 cash toll and $3 E-ZPass toll for northbound (Pennsylvania-bound) traffic.
 Despite interruptions due to occasional openings for passing shipping traffic (the upper Delaware River is navigable as far north as Van Sciver Lake near Bristol, Pennsylvania), it serves as a lower-cost alternative to the more southerly, six-lane, high-span Betsy Ross Bridge, which charges $6 for the westbound crossing.

+From 1955 to 1975 the toll was only 5 cents.

 Built with four lanes, the bridge was modified in 1997 to have three wider lanes – two northbound towards Philadelphia and one southbound towards New Jersey.
 A walkway provides access for pedestrian and bicycle traffic.

 The bulk carrier, Bufflehead, passes through the drawbridge span.

 The bascule draw span is located immediately east of the main, arched span.
 On October 10, 2013, the bascule span jammed and became stuck in the open position when a roller under the maintenance walkway seized, closing the bridge for approximately eleven hours.

 In 2016, work began on rehabilitation and improved traffic controls systems, including barriers and traffic lights.